10 Days in Argentina: 7 Sample Itineraries

 If you do not want to or cannot rent a car, base yourself in Puerto Madryn and take excursions from there.
 Here’s a guide to the best things to do in Puerto Madryn where I link to the best tours to take.

-I’d spend 1-2 days on excursions into Peninsula Valdes, with one including a whale watching boat tour.
+Take one full day excursion into Peninsula Valdes including a whale watching boat tour.

 Spend another day at Punta Tombo to see more penguins than you’ll know what to do with.